CLEAN ENERGY WAYFINDERS

 The Clean Energy Wayfinders share information and opportunities for energy conservation and clean energy adoption with Hawai‘i’s schools, community organizations, and households — especially those in low- to moderate-income (LMI), asset-limited, income-constrained, employed (ALICE), and under-resourced communities — to help increase energy conservation and efficiencies, lower monthly energy utility bills, increase access to clean transportation and renewable energy resources, and promote green career training and employment opportunities.

-With recruiting focused within the targeted communities, the Clean Energy Wayfinders receive energy and community outreach and engagement training to provide their communities with energy conservation, efficiency, clean energy, and clean transportation information, and to direct community organizations and households to programs and resources, including federal Low Income Home Energy Assistance Program (LIHEAP) and Weatherization Assistance Program (WAP) funds, statewide Solarize initiatives, community-based renewable energy (CBRE) subscriptions, and clean energy workforce development opportunities.
+With recruiting focused within targeted communities, the Clean Energy Wayfinders receive energy and community outreach and engagement training to provide their communities with energy conservation, efficiency, clean energy, and clean transportation information, and to direct community organizations and households to programs and resources, including federal Low Income Home Energy Assistance Program (LIHEAP) and Weatherization Assistance Program (WAP) funds, statewide Solarize initiatives, community-based renewable energy (CBRE) subscriptions, and clean energy workforce development opportunities.

 In the process, Wayfinders help establish a channel of communication and build trust between communities, HSEO, county energy offices, and energy industry stakeholders.
 By helping to build community awareness through increased access to information and resources, Wayfinders help community members access green job opportunities and provide additional means for community voices to be heard by policymakers and project developers to more effectively collaborate and guide decision-making.
 Wayfinders also participate in networking opportunities with program and industry partners to promote living-wage green careers in Hawai‘i.